shengchenyang/AyugeSpiderTools/README_en.md

     - [x] Adaptation for scenarios where storage is done in Mysql:
         - [x] Automatically create the required databases, tables, field formats, and field comments for scenarios where Mysql users need to be created.
+    - [x] Adaptation for scenarios where storage is done in MongoDB.
-    - [x] Adaptation for scenarios where storage is done in MongoDB, with coding style consistent with storage in Mysql and other scenarios.
+    - [x] Adaptation for scenarios where storage is done in PostgreSQL.
     - [x] Examples of asyncio syntax support and third-party library support for async:
         - [x] Example of using asyncio and aiohttp in a spider script.
         - [x] Example of using asyncio and aioMysql in a pipeline script.